wwarthen/RomWBW/Source/Doc/UserGuide.md

 you display and set the current date/time.
 However, this utility only works with the DSRTC hardware (DS1302 chip).
 It is a "direct to hardware application".
 Its operation is described in $doc_apps$.
-Here is an example of displaying and updatting the date/time with this
+Here is an example of displaying and updating the date/time with this
 utility:

 ```